Create and share your pitch with potential investors.

 Solution: Now that you've established the problem, explain what your company is doing to solve it.
 If you can frame it as a pain point that the investors have experienced, and your solution is something they've been looking for, that's even better.

 Here you can add the founders of the team, including their titles and a short bio.
 Don’t forget to add their social media handles, in particular their LinkedIn profile.
 You can also include any other team members.

 Step 3 - Share your Pitch

 Now that you have created your Pitch, it’s now time to share it with investors.
-Simply navigate to the top of the Pitch Page and make sure your Pitch visibility is set to public (if this is set to private, then no one will be able to access your Pitch page, even if you have previously shared the link with them).
+Simply navigate to the top of the Pitch Page and make sure your Pitch visibility is set to Live by toggle (if this is set to private, then no one will be able to access your Pitch page, even if you have previously shared the link with them).

-When you set your Pitch to 'public', you will see a few different ways to share your Pitch.
-You can either copy the link and email/social post/WhatsApp it to a potential investor or click the Share button and share it directly from within the Seedlegals platform.
+When you set your Pitch to 'Live', you will see a few different ways to share your Pitch.
+You can either use the 'Copy link' and copy it by email/social post/WhatsApp it to a potential investor or click the Share button icon and share it directly from within the Seedlegals platform through email.

-If you want to see what your Pitch will look like for an investor, click the View as investor button at the top.
+If you want to see what your Pitch will look like for an investor, click the Preview button at the top right corner.

 Step 4 - Track engagement

-You can add notes and set the status of the investor’s conversations by clicking the three dots on the right-hand side in front of the 3 dots.
+You can add notes and set the status of the investor’s conversations by clicking the pen icon on the right-hand side in front of the 3 dots.

-If you have any questions, feedback, or suggestions for how we can improve Pitch or any of our services, reach out via our chat in the bottom right corner or email us: email@example.com – we love to hear from you.
+If you have any questions, feedback, or suggestions for how we can improve Pitch or any of our services, reach out via our chat in the bottom right corner.